-Empty facility daytime shots can be great for your web site because they make the space look bigger and can give an clear view of building features.
+Empty facility daytime shots can be great for your web site.
+They make the space look bigger and can give an clear view of building features.
 Don’t forget to clean up and remove any distracting clutter before you get the shots.

 Learn more about photography

-You have a lot going on with running a sports facility, and maybe you’re not trying to become an amateur photographer, too.
+You have a lot going on with running a sports facility.
+Maybe you’re not trying to become an amateur photographer, too.

 There are also lots of opportunities for people to learn photography basics on sites like Skillshare and CreativeLive.
 I haven’t tried them myself, but if you’ll regularly need photos for your business and want to take them yourself, they might be a great option.